Hawaiian - german

 - O - oluolu: means affability, expressed by pleasantness

-Admittedly, the German translation sounds a bit unwieldy - but we think you understand what is meant 😉
+Admittedly, the English translation sounds a bit unwieldy - but we think you understand what is meant 😉

-Hawaii Spirit Law can be seen as a guide for one's life.
-Imagine what it would be like if everyone lived according to this "law.
-Then we would live in a world where everyone looks out for everyone else, everyone respects everyone else, and does so without expecting anything in return.
+The Hawaii Spirit Law can be seen as a guide for your life.
+Imagine what it would be like if everyone lived according to this "law".
+Then we would live in a world where everyone looks out for everyone else, everyone respects everyone else and does so without expecting anything in return.

-A right right good thought, we think 🙂 So carry A-L-O-H-A out into the world and live it!
+We think that is a really good thought 🙂 So carry A-L-O-H-A out into the world and live it!

-And when you are in Hawai'i give something back.
-Respect the nature as well as the culture and try to use one or the other Hawaiian word.
-You will see: This will bring you even closer to Hawai'i in a moment.
+And when you are in Hawai'i, give something back.
+Respect nature as well as the culture and try to use some Hawaiian words.
+You will see: This will bring you even closer to Hawai'i.